hlucasfranca/camunda-client-quarkus/README.md

 # BPM Camunda demo
+This demo works with the Camunda standalone server.
+That was an architectural choice.

 1. Download the Open Source edition of Camunda.
 2. Start the server. sh start-camunda.sh - it should start in the port 8080.